DELAYED ONSET MUSCLE SORENESS (DOMS)

 BCAA – Increases protein synthesis and reduces muscle breakdown.
 They preserve the integrity of the muscle fibers for less post workout pain.

-Foam Roll – This is something that should be done every day whether you’re feeling sore or not, but especially if you are.
+Foam Roll – This is something that should be done every day whether you are feeling sore or not, but especially if you are.
 Hit the sore muscle directly because it will break up the fascia and reduce the soreness.
-Keep in mind that it will be very tender and maybe painful, but so worth it the next day.
-Use a foam roller before, after, or both!
+Keep in mind that it will be very tender and maybe painful but it will be worth it the next day.
+Use a foam roller before a workout, after, or both!

 Massage – This is always a great way to reduce DOMS and a great way to treat yourself!